rasel-69/Practice2/README.md

 ## Utilized tools in task_ml.py
-#### we use Scikit learn   ; WE used keras tunar ; Hyper parameter tunining using GreadSearch CV and RandomSearch CV ; We used Matplotlib
+#### colab Nvidia T4;  we use Scikit learn   ; WE used keras tunar ; Hyper parameter tunining using GreadSearch CV and RandomSearch CV ; We used Matplotlib